stuckinsnow/gitty/README.md

 - MiniDiffOverDelete: Highlights deleted lines.
 - MiniDiffOverContext: Highlights context lines in diffs.
 - MiniDiffOverContextBuf: Highlights context buffer for added lines.
+- GittySplitLeft: Highlights for the left split window.
+- GittySplitRight: Highlights for the right split window.
+- GittySplitLeftTitle: Highlights for the left split title.
+- GittySplitRightTitle: Highlights for the right split title.
 ```

 ---